-You will use autoloader reset when making SCSI ID changes and magazine changes.
+You will use autoloader reset when making magazine changes.
 An autoloader reset will take at least three minutes if there is a tape in the drive, or approximately 30 seconds otherwise.
 To perform an autoloader reset:

 - 1. From any page, click the Error Log and Diagnostics heading.
 The Error Log and Diagnostics screen displays. - 2.
 Under the Autoloader Reset section, click Autoloader Reset.